Becky-Hue/HR-Data-Report/README.md

 # HR-Data-Report

-## Project Title :

-HR Data Report Analysis
+## Project Title: HR Data Report Analysis
 ---------
 ## Project Overview : This project aims at disintegrating employee data of the LITA Tech Company.
 Viewing the general relation of employees with their environmental work, employee stability and balance to understand the attrition rate of the workers.
 ---------